seal-codes/webapp/README.md

 As a result, most people continue to share documents without proper authentication, leading to potential disputes over document origin, ownership, and integrity.

-Zign.codes brings back the concept of the visible seal for the digital age.
+seal.codes brings back the concept of the visible seal for the digital age.
 Like a royal seal that was immediately recognizable and difficult to forge, our QR code attestations provide a visible mark of authenticity that connects digital content to your established online identity.

-And just as a royal seal maker never needed to read the contents of a private document to authenticate it, Zign.codes prioritizes privacy—your documents never leave your device.
+And just as a royal seal maker never needed to read the contents of a private document to authenticate it, seal.codes prioritizes privacy—your documents never leave your device.
 We only process the document's unique fingerprint, ensuring your sensitive information remains private while still providing robust verification.

-Unlike traditional digital signatures that remain invisible and technical, Zign.codes creates a prominent visual element that says, "This is mine.
+Unlike traditional digital signatures that remain invisible and technical, seal.codes creates a prominent visual element that says, "This is mine.
 I created this."
 And like ancient seals that could be verified by examining their unique patterns, our QR codes can be easily scanned to verify authenticity.

 ## Solution: Social Authentication-Based Document Attestation

-Zign.codes provides a simple, accessible way for anyone to prove ownership of digital content by leveraging existing social identities.
+seal.codes provides a simple, accessible way for anyone to prove ownership of digital content by leveraging existing social identities.
 Rather than implementing complex cryptographic signatures, we create a verifiable attestation that links:

 1. A specific document (via multiple hash methods)
 2. A user's established social identity